Competitive Analysis

 Priority Revisions

-Based on the feedback received in the usability tests, I tried making the food icons on the vendor cards a bit larger and agreed it was easier on the eyes than the smaller original size.
+Based on the feedback received in the usability tests, I made the food icons on the vendor cards a bit larger and more spaced out, which is much easier on the eyes and more legible.
+I would like to explore testing out different styles for the food type icons in the future to discover the most usable version.

 Learnings